-Tranche A is over seven (7) years, rate of interest is fixed at 5.50% per annum, total value \$240 million.
+Tranche A is over seven (7) years with a rate of interest fixed at 5.50% per annum and a total value of \$240 million.
 Tranche A - Equal semi-annual payments of principal payable in arrears commencing six months after issue date with a 50% balloon payment due at maturity.
-The maturity date of this facility is 30 September 2022.
+The maturity date of this facility is 30th March 2023.
 The effective interest rate is 2.87%.

-Tranche B is over fifteen (15) years, rate of interest is fixed at 6.25% per annum, total value \$120 million.
+Tranche B is over fifteen (15) years with a rate of interest fixed at 6.25% per annum and a total value of \$120 million.
 Tranche B - Equal semi-annual payments of principal payable in arrears commencing six months after issue date.
-The maturity date of this facility is 30 September 2030.
-The effective interest rate is 3.22%.
+The maturity date of this facility is 30th March 2031.
+The effective interest rate is 3.48%.

-Tranche C is over twenty (20) years, rate of interest is fixed at 6.90% per annum, total value\$40 million.
+Tranche C is over twenty (20) years with a rate of interest fixed at 6.90% per annum and a total value of \$40 million.
 Tranche C - Equal semi-annual payments of principal payable in arrears commencing six months after issue date.
-The maturity date of this facility is 30 September 2035.
+The maturity date of this facility is 30th March 2036.
 The effective interest rate is 3.53%.